FenixAlliance/ABS.Docs/English/Web-Apps/Session-and-state-management.md

 ## Session options
 To override session defaults, visit your Portal Administration Dashboard.

+## Query strings

+A limited amount of data can be passed from one request to another by adding it to the new request's query string.
+This is useful for capturing the state in a persistent manner that allows links with the embedded states to be shared through email or social networks.
+Because URL query strings are public, never use query strings for sensitive data.

+In addition to unintended sharing, including data in query strings can expose the app to Cross-Site Request Forgery (CSRF) attacks.
+Any preserved session state must protect against CSRF attacks.
+For more information, see Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks in the Alliance Business Suite.

+## Hidden fields
+Data can be saved in hidden form fields and posted back on the next request.
+This is common in multi-page forms.
+Because the client can potentially tamper with the data, the app must always revalidate the data stored in hidden fields.

 ## HttpContext.Items
 The `HttpContext.Items` collection is used to store data while processing a single request.
 The collection's contents are discarded after a request is processed.
 The Items collection is often used to allow components or middleware to communicate when they operate at different points in time during a request and have no direct way to pass parameters.